-Paper code: SWAHC-5
+Course code: SWA050 Course Title: HUMAN GROWTH AND

-Paper Title: HUMAN GROWTH AND DEVELOPMENT
+DEVELOPMENT INTRODUCTION

 The course aims to introduce the learners to the development of the individual across the life span, in a system and an ecological perspective.
-It also provides an understanding of human development and behaviour, in contextual influences, including individuals in disadvantaged or special contexts.
+It also provides an understanding development of human and contextual influences, including individuals in behaviour, in disadvantaged or special contexts.
 The theoretical inputs are to enhance the understanding of people's growth, health, and development at various stages as bio-psycho-socio-spiritual being over the life span.